Galarius/gs-scrambler/ReadMe.md

 # gs-scrambler

-Streaming audio steganography algorithm developed as diploma project in Applied Mathematics at Moscow State Technical University of Radio Engineering, Electronics and Automation.
+Streaming audio steganography algorithm developed as the graduation project in Applied Mathematics at Moscow State Technical University of Radio Engineering, Electronics and Automation.

 <u>Features</u>: